-In this section, I rely on a panel data set with political and economic data from 1960 to 2000 to estimate how different types of democratic reforms alter economic policy outcomes, and economic performance.
+I now turn to a panel data set to estimate how different types of democratic reforms alter economic policy outcomes, and economic performance.
 Before going through the results, I describe this data set and my empirical strategy.

 3.1 Data and empirical strategy